 |

-| On May 23, 1895, the Tampa Morning Tribune announced that the City had awarded Captain John A. McKay a contract to fill the Lafayette Street Bridge abutments, at a cost of 45 cents per cubic yard.
+On May 23, 1895, the Tampa Morning Tribune announced that the City had awarded Captain John Angus McKay a contract to fill the Lafayette Street Bridge abutments, at a cost of 45 cents per cubic yard.
 On May 28, the city council met in a special session.
 One issue brought up by Mayor Salomonson (who had taken office in March 1895 for his second term, after Mayor Robert Easely), was the question of how McKay had been given this abutment contract for 45 cents when a Mr. Black was doing the same type of work for only 20 cents.
 Secondly, the city had closed the Lafayette Street Bridge without proper public notice (the contract for city printing was awarded to one paper, but the notice appeared in the other).
 Thirdly, partial demolition had rendered the bridge unusable.
 Salomonson’s opinion was that the only thing to do was finish the work as quickly as possible. | Bridge issues were only part of a long litany of mayoral complaints about how the city’s business was being handled: the contracts for city improvements were not on file at the city archives, the contracts had not been signed by the mayor (as required), proper public notices had not been filed for work to be done, correct public approval of paving projects as specified by state law had not been obtained, various city departments had not been filing required reports, there were no records of what lots had been sold in the city cemetery, etc. While some of these issues are minor and others more significant, together they paint the picture of a small-town government overwhelmed by growth. |

-The McKay Family in Tampa John A. McKay was the third son of Captain James McKay, Sr. and Matilda Cail McKay.
+The McKay Family in Tampa John Angus McKay was the third son of Captain James McKay, Sr. and Matilda Cail McKay.
 James was a native of Scotland who was one of Tampa's early pioneers, arriving here in 1846 with considerable means and rapidly added to his wealth; soon becoming the leading citizen in financial affairs.
 He engaged here in the mercantile business, advancing supplies and money to the farmers to grow their cotton crops.
 He also engaged largely in shipping, his vessels increasing fast in number, and making profitable voyages to many southern ports, foreign and domestic.
 During the Civil War, he was one of the primary blockade runners of Tampa Bay against the Union navy.
-McKay, who had not relinquished his British citizenship when he came to this country, ran his blockade-running ships under the English flag.
+McKay, who had not relinquished his British citizenship when he came to this country, ran his blockade-running ships under the English flag, until he was captured by the Union Navy and imprisoned at Ft.
+Taylor in Key West.
 He served as the 6th Mayor of Tampa and municipal judge in 1859-1860 without holding American citizenship, which may be a real oddity in American politics.
 He also owned much real estate and cattle in Tampa and surrounding areas.
 The McKay family home was located at Franklin St. and Jackson St., where today's 1 Tampa City Center skyscraper sits.
 See The Final Battle for Fort Brooke at Tampapix |

 |